 Designers in Paris and Milan likewise went back in time with their collections.
 In Paris, Paco Rabanne heavily referenced medieval garb, as did Chanel with their robes bijoux — think Joan of Arc, but fashion.
 Off-White’s Virgil Abloh featured over-the-top Elizabethan ruffles on the collection’s many dresses.
 Louis Vuitton’s Nicolas Ghesquiere installed behind the catwalk a seating arrangement of an audience dressed in clothing from nearly every decade, the set-up reminiscent of a play at Shakespeare’s Globe Theatre.
 At the Moschino show in Milan, Jeremy Scott drew from Marie Antoinette’s aesthetic to compare current political turmoil around the world to the French Revolution: in his words, “Let them eat…?
 Moschino!”

-Looking ahead: Trends out of FW20
+Future forecasts: Trends out of FW20

 Designers were not shy about using fashion to send a message: from referencing cult films to upcycling fabrics to challenging gender norms, this season’s fashion weeks were loaded with big-picture significance.
-So as Heuritech provides a reflection on Fall/Winter 2020, let’s not forget to keep in mind the most major trends from these fashion weeks, and what relevance they will have in the months to come.
+So as Heuritech provides a reflection on Fall/Winter 2020, let’s not forget to keep in mind the most major trends from these fashion weeks, and what relevance we predict they will have in the months to come.